Bi-Weekly Facilitated Supervision Group

 When a student has graduated and is working toward licensure, they are required to have more supervision hours.

 After a therapist has their license, each state has different requirements to maintain a license.
 One requirement is on-going supervision.

 Supervision can be provided within a job or internship.
 Other times, especially for those in private practice or at the head of their agency, outside supervision is obtained.

-Peer supervision: a group of licensed professionals meet (without a designated supervisor of the group) and provide support, feedback, and resource info to each other.
+Peer supervision group: a group of licensed professionals meet (without a designated supervisor of the group) and provide support, feedback, and resource info to each other.

-Group supervision: a group of licensed professionals or pre-license therapists meet, under the guidance of a designated "supervisor."
+Facilitated supervision group: a group of licensed professionals or pre-license therapists meet, under the guidance of a designated supervisor.
 While the group provides support and feedback to each other, the supervisor is responsible for the structure and dynamics, as well as ethical responsibilities (outlined by their Board of Mental Health in their state.)